goravel/docs/digging-deeper/cache.md

 ## Introduction

-Goravel provides an expandable cache module, this module can be operated using `facades.Cache`.
+Goravel provides an expandable cache module.
+This module can be operated using `facades.Cache`.

 ## Configuration

 Make all custom configurations in `config/cache.go`.
 Different cache drivers are allowed to be configured.
 By default, `redis` is used.
-You can also customize the driver.
+You can also customize the driver by entering the configuration file to view it.

 ## Available Cache Drivers